ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 ![Overview of all benchmark results across all four systems](img/dblp-run.png)

 **Virtuoso and MillenniumDB aligned much more closely with QLever than with Neptune.**
 Neptune consistently ran slower by a wide margin on most query categories, even after all the configuration improvements.
-This ruled out the hypothesis that QLever had some hidden advantage in our setup; **Neptune performance is the outlier here.**
+This ruled out the hypothesis that QLever had some hidden advantage in this setup; **Neptune performance is the outlier here.**

 ### The COUNT (\*) experiment (DBLP-SUBSET)